Layer Management

 zip -r nodejs-layer.zip node_modules/

-const axios = require('axios'); // Directly reference dependencies from the layer
+const axios = require('axios'); // Directly reference dependencies in the layer

 const _ = require('lodash');